Ontario HR Compliance Check Up – 5 Key Requirements

 #5 Ongoing Compliance

 Most Ontario HR compliance requirements don’t easily fall into one of the above categories.
-In addition to mandatory policies, employee communications and training, and reporting, Ontario employers must ensure that they comply with a wide range of ongoing obligations under accessibility, employment standards, health and safety, human rights, and pay equity laws.
+In addition to mandatory policies, employee communications, training, and hiring requirements, Ontario employers must ensure that they comply with a wide range of ongoing obligations under accessibility, employment standards, health and safety, human rights, and pay equity laws.
 These are the never-ending, day-to-day requirements that all employers must meet.
 For example: How much vacation time do I have to give my employee?
 When does overtime kick in?
 Do I have to establish a health and safety committee?
 And, unfortunately, these laws are frequently amended.

 So, how can Ontario employers stay on top of all of these HR compliance requirements?
 Compliance Works can help.